hibari/hibari/README.md

+# Welcome to Hibari

-Welcome to Hibari.
-Hibari is a production-ready, distributed, key-value, NOSQL database.
+Hibari is a production-ready, distributed, key-value, big-data store (NOSQL database).
 Hibari uses chain replication for strong consistency, high-availability, and durability.
 Hibari has excellent performance especially for read and large value operations.